tskisner/desibuild/README.md

 Where "versions.txt" is the file you have copied / modified that lists the packages and their versions to install.
-When this finishes, you should have a git clone of every repo, and the working directory should be set to a local copy of the specified branch/tag.
+When this finishes, you should have a git clone of every repo, and the working state inside each clone should be set to a local checkout of the specified branch/tag.

 NOTE:  At this point you can go into those git clones and make new branches, etc.  Whatever branch is checked out in each package is the one that will